Unified Representation Learning for Efficient Medical Image Analysis: Materials and Methods

-We used a private echo Doppler dataset containing continuous-wave, pulsed wave, and Tissue Doppler images collected from 100 patients who were referred for echocardiographic examination in the Clinical Center at the National Institutes of Health's (NIH).
-The use of these de-identified images was approved by the NIH Ethics Review Board (IRB:18-NHLBI-00686).
-The Doppler traces of the mitral valve flow (MV), mitral annular flow (MA), and tricuspid regurgitation flow (TR) were acquired using different commercial echocardiography systems including Phillips iE33, GE Vivid95, and GE Vivid9.
-The dataset has a total of 2444 images.
-All images have a flow type label (TR, MV, or MA) and segmentation mask, provided by an expert technician, which separates the spectral envelope from the background.
-In addition, the expert technician assessed the quality of a subset of images (814 out of 2444) as low- or good-quality.
-All GT labels provided by the expert technician were further verified by an expert cardiologist.
-Prior to training, all images were downsampled to 224 $\times$ 224 pixel resolution.
+We used a private dataset of 2444 images showing continuous wave and pulsed wave Doppler flows collected from 100 patients who were referred for echocardiographic examination in the Clinical Center at the National Institutes of Health (NIH).
+The use of these de-identified images was approved by the NIH Ethics Review Board (IRB\#18-NHLBI-00686).
+The Doppler traces of the mitral valve flow (MV), mitral annular flow (MA), and tricuspid regurgitation flow (TR) were acquired using different commercial echocardiography systems including Philips iE33, GE Vivid95, and GE Vivid9.
+Each Doppler image has a flow type label (TR, MV, or MA) and a segmentation mask provided by an expert technician, which separates the spectral envelope from the background.
+Besides, the expert technician assessed the quality of a subset of images (814 out of 2444) as low- or good-quality.
+All GT annotations (global labels and binary masks) provided by the expert technician were further verified by an expert cardiologist.
+Figure 3 shows labeled image examples from the Doppler echo dataset.